 Pursuant to Chapter 3.31 of the Routt County UDC, the proposed development has been planned and designed to minimize and or eliminate wetland impacts to the extent practicable.
 Existing wetlands have been mapped for the entire project development.
 All proposed roadways and permanent structures are shown outside of the existing wetlands.
 Where proposed roadways cross wetlands, nondestructive crossing/structures will be utilized.
 This includes open bottom arched culverts or clear span bridges to not impact the wetlands.
 The crossing locations are shown on the preliminary construction drawings submitted with this application.
 Final design of structure type, span length and detailed design elements will be completed during final subdivision application.
-Coordination with the United States Army Corps of Engineers ("USACE") has not yet been initiated and will be as the project design progresses.
+Coordination with the United States Army Corps of Engineers ("USACE") has been initiated and will continue through the project review progress.